 IN DEPTH: Don't give your training data away

-Making your AI's decisions transparent
+Making your AI's decisions easy to understand

 If no one understands how your AI reaches its conclusions, it's hard for them to trust it.
 This is why transparency is so important.
 You don't have to give away your proprietary algorithms, but you do need to provide clear explanations for your AI's decisions, especially when those decisions have a significant impact on the user.